Top 10 Busiest US Cruise Homeports

 7. Port of New Orleans (Louisiana)

-The Port of New Orleans is situated on the Mississippi River near the Gulf of Mexico, making it a sought-after embarkation port for ocean cruises to the Eastern and Western Caribbean, Mexican destinations, and Central America port calls, as well as for river ships that ply the Mississippi.
+The Port of New Orleans is situated on the Mississippi River near the Gulf of Mexico, making it a popular embarkation port for ocean cruises to the Eastern and Western Caribbean, and for river ships that ply the Mississippi.

 • Name: Port of New Orleans